 "What?
 Another one of those nightmares?"
 She cocks her head.
-"It's not real, you know."
+"They're not real, you know."

 "Yeah. …Must've been that."
 I look back towards the interior of the cave where my mother sleeps.
-She must have gone hunting early, since its her job.
+She appears to have gone hunting early, since it's her job.
 "What are we doing again?"

 "Hunting!
 I just told you.
 Pay attention!"